Fitness: Getting and Staying Active - Preventing Injury and Illness

 if you need to know how to do exercises with proper form and technique to avoid injury.

-Wear clothing that is right for your activity.
+Wear clothing that is right for your activity and the weather.
 Wear

 shoes that have good support for your feet.